 FedEx One Rate Boxes

 FedEx One Rate boxes come in four sizes, from small to extra large.
 You can also use a FedEx envelope, FedEx Pak, or FedEx tube.
-Here are the dimensions for the FedEx One Rate boxes.
+Here are the dimensions and maximum volume for the FedEx One Rate boxes:

 The Benefits of FedEx One Rate